Hemolytic Anemia Workup

 Red blood cell distribution width study

-The red blood cell distribution width (RDW) study is usually performed when a CBC count is requested.
+The red blood cell distribution width (RDW) study is usually performed when a CBC is requested.
 An increased RDW is a measure of anisocytosis that can occur in hemolytic anemias.

 Reticulocyte count

 An increased reticulocyte count represents increased RBC production and is a criterion for hemolysis but is not specific for hemolysis.
-In addition to hemolysis, increased reticulocytes may be a response to blood loss or the treatment of iron, vitamin B-12, or folate deficiencies.
+In addition to hemolysis, increased reticulocytes may be a response to blood loss or the treatment of iron, vitamin B12, or folate deficiencies.
 The reticulocyte count may be normal or low in patients with bone marrow suppression despite ongoing severe hemolysis (aplastic crisis).

 Peripheral Blood Smear